-to elect as Directors the nine nominees named in the attached proxy statement;

-- to conduct an advisory (non-binding) vote on executive compensation; - to ratify the appointment of Ernst & Young LLP, as independent auditors for the fiscal year ending December 31, 2019; - to consider and act upon a shareholder proposal, if properly presented at the Annual Meeting; and - to transact such other business as may properly come before the meeting or any adjournments thereof.
+- to elect as Directors the nine nominees named in the attached proxy statement; - to conduct an advisory (non-binding) vote on executive compensation; - to ratify the appointment of Ernst & Young LLP, as independent auditors for the fiscal year ending December 31, 2020: - to approve a proposal to amend the Articles of Incorporation to reduce stock ownership required for shareholders to call a special meeting; - to approve a proposal to amend the Articles of Incorporation to delete unnecessary and outdated language related to classification of Board and to reflect other non-substantive revisions; - to consider and act upon two shareholder proposals, if properly presented at the Annual Meeting; and - to transact such other business, as may properly come before the meeting or any adjournments thereof.

-The Board of Directors has fixed the close of business on February 28, 2019, as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 16, 2020, as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof.
 A list of all shareholders entitled to vote at the Annual Meeting, arranged in alphabetical order and showing the address of and number of shares held by each shareholder, will be available during usual business hours at the office of the Corporate Secretary, Tricia Headley, at 2831 South Ingram Mill Road, Springfield, Missouri 65804, to be examined by any shareholder for any purpose reasonably related to the Annual Meeting for ten days prior to the date thereof.
 The list will also be available for examination throughout the course of the meeting.

 Your vote is important to ensure a quorum at the meeting.
 Even if you own only a few shares, and whether or not you expect to be present at the meeting, we request you mark, date, sign and mail the enclosed proxy card in the postage-paid envelope provided or vote your shares by telephone or Internet as directed on the enclosed proxy card.
-Telephone and Internet voting for shareholders of record will be available 24 hours a day and will close on Monday, May 6, 2019, at 11:59 p.m.
+Telephone and Internet voting for shareholders of record will be available 24 hours a day and will close on Wednesday, May 13, 2020, at 11:59 p.m.
 Eastern Time.

-A copy of the Company's Annual Shareholders' Report for fiscal year 2018 accompanies this notice.
+A copy of the Company's Annual Shareholders' Report for fiscal year 2019 accompanies this notice.